pyecore/pyecore/README.rst

 Importing an Existing XMI Metamodel/Model
 =========================================

-XMI support is still a work in progress, but the XMI import is on good tracks.
+XMI support is still a little rough on the edges, but the XMI import is on good tracks.
 Currently, only basic XMI metamodel (``.ecore``) and model instances can be
 loaded: